La Loche shootings: Reactions and aftermath

 RCMP Superintendent Grant St. Germaine called the incident the worst shooting tragedy in Canadian history at a high school or elementary school.
 Reuters reported that it was the worst Canadian school shooting since the École Polytechnique massacre of 1989, in which fourteen were killed.
 (Note: Four were killed and one wounded at the Concordia University massacre in 1992.)

 Classes at La Loche Community School were suspended immediately after the shooting.
 On January 26, the local school board, Northern Lights School Division No. 113, told parents the school would reopen in seven to ten more days, though the reopening was postponed to at least February 22.
 Plans to tear down the school were considered, but not passed.
 It said that it was willing to implement a security program at that time, following community discussion on what that should entail.
 In the meantime, the elementary school building remains open for students to gather, receive counselling, and play floor hockey.
 Exams for the first semester were cancelled for students who had not taken them on the morning of the shootings.

 On January 29, Trudeau and Wall visited La Loche, where the former met with community leaders.
 Earlier that morning, a moment of silence was held in schools located across Saskatchewan.

+In January 2017, the former principal of Columbine High School, Frank DeAngelis, who wrote a book about his experiences on trauma and healing in the aftermath of the Columbine High School massacre, visited La Loche and advised La Loche's school principal, Greg Hatch, and the other staff members about hope.